microsoft/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi-sensehat-humidity-sound.md

 ## Connect the sensors

-The humidity data can be gathered from the existing sensor eembeded in the Sense HAT.
+The humidity data can be gathered from the existing sensor embedded in the Sense HAT.

 ## Program the Pi